Gloucester-Harbor-c.1929

 Other exhibition venues included the Albright-Knox Gallery (Buffalo, NY), the National Gallery of Art (Washington, DC), Howard University Gallery of Art (Washington, DC), New Jersey State Museum (Trenton, NJ), Arthur U. Newton Gallery (New York, NY), Whitney Museum of American Art (New York, NY), Lincoln University and Lehigh Art Alliance (Lehigh, PA).
 Freelon was one of seven black artists who participated in the exhibition Art Commentary on Lynching, organized by the NAACP in response to deaths such as that of Claude Neal.
 The exhibition was held in New York from February 15 to March 2, 1935.
 Freelon's work, Barbecue American Style, portrays a naked man, tortured and in flames, encircled by spectators' feet.
 He wrote: “I have not attempted to portray any particular lynching, but merely to record the horror of what has come to be a major sports event.”

 Coming of artistic age during the time of the "New Negro", Freelon found himself in aesthetic disagreement with fellow Philadelphian Alain LeRoy Locke, who urged African American artists to take up African themes as the source for their art in The New Negro (NY: Boni, 1925).
-Freelon "vigorously defended the artist's right to freedom of expression," writing in a 1944 review of James A. Porter's book, Modern Negro Art: In his chapter on the "New Negro" movement, Mr. Porter analyzes that most interesting and fecund period of the late twenties, when opposite schools of thought were attempting to direct the Negro artist into this "African background," or insisting that he be accorded the same freedom of choice as that granted any other artist as regards subject matter and means of expression.
+Freelon "vigorously defended the artist's right to freedom of expression," writing in a 1944 review of James A. Porter's book, Modern Negro Art: In his chapter on the "New Negro" movement, Mr. Porter analyzes that most interesting and fertile period of the late twenties, when opposite schools of thought were attempting to direct the Negro artist into this "African background," or insisting that he be accorded the same freedom of choice as that granted any other artist as regards subject matter and means of expression.
 The author dispassionately evaluates both theories, and his conclusions are valid and sound.
 He brands the "African background" theory for what it was: propaganda.

-In 1939 he was named "special assistant to Theodore M. Dilliway, director of art in the Philadelphia public schools.
+In 1939, he was named "special assistant to Theodore M. Dilliway, director of art in the Philadelphia public schools.
 Deeply interested in printmaking, Freelon taught etching and lithography at the Philadelphia Museum of Art from 1940 to 1946.
 In addition to his public-schoolteaching career, Freelon taught classes at the Telford, Pennsylvania, studio he called Windy Crest.
-Freelon ran for the Pennsylvania state legislature 1949 on the Progressive Party (the United States, 1948) ticket.
+Freelon ran for the Pennsylvania state legislature in 1949 on the Progressive Party (the United States, 1948) ticket.
 He lost.
 He is best known as a Black Impressionist-style painter during the Harlem Renaissance and as his appointed art supervisor of the Philadelphia School District.
 Allan Freelon Sr. died at his art studio in Telford, Pennsylvania, on August 6, 1960.

 Architect Philip Freelon is his grandson.